 - Avoid overlapping dye or bleach on top of hair that has been previously treated.
 Only the regrowth should be processed when you maintain your current color.

-- For previously dyed hair that has faded, revitalize your color with a semi-permanent dye or temporary rinse.
+- For previously dyed hair that has faded, revitalize your color with a semi-permanent dye, temporary rinse, or using a colored shampoo.
 This will reverse fading without causing further damage.

 - Don't bleach hair that has been permed or relaxed, and vice versa, don't perm or relax hair that has been bleached.
 Consider alternative ways to curl or straighten your hair.